Looking for the best reverse osmosis System / water filter for your home?

 Express Water RO5DX 5 Stage Reverse Osmosis

 Reverse osmosis filters have gotten pretty cheap in recent years.
-The Express Water RO5DX, 5 Stage RO system, is one of the cheapest available in the market.
+The Express Water RO5DX, 5 Stage RO system, is one of the most competitive available in the market.

-If you are on a tight budget, it is a good choice.
+If you are on a tight budget, it is the right choice.

 It doesn’t sacrifice filtration performance – it’s still as good as other RO systems.
 It just lacks some extra features like remineralization and a booster pump.